dask/dask/docs/source/array-quickstart.rst

   # Matrix multiplication
   d = da.dot(a, b).compute()

 Fancy indexing and :doc:`slicing` are also supported.
-For array operations that require communication between adjacent blocks see :doc:`ghost`.